 Since its development in the early 1900’s, thermal spraying of various materials (primarily metals) was limited to coating applications with relatively low melting temperatures.
 Typically, these applications involved wear and corrosive coatings, parts refurbishing and other protective coatings.
 The advent of the space age in the mid-50’s pushed this technology to higher temperatures and greater limits as the need for higher performance materials was created.
 This led to the development of plasma arc spraying (PAS) and a wider range of capabilities.
 More recently, PAS has extended these capabilities to higher flame temperatures.
-This new plasma technology provides a working range of up to 28,0000K, creating exciting new possibilities.
+This new plasma thermal spraying technology provides a working range of up to 28,0000K, creating exciting new possibilities.
 Materials, such as ceramics, carbides, silicides, nitrides, cermets and others can easily be plasma arc spray processed for use in target material production.
+We also provide a cold spray plasma service.

 Our success in creating multi-constituent alloyed materials of complex geometrical design is only limited by the creativity and demands of our customers.
 To date, our developing family of materials has found use in anti-reflective coatings, display technology, reflective and decorative coatings, architectural glass, optical coating applications, photovoltaics and more.